ospostme/ospostme.github.io/_posts/2024-12-31-copy-paste.markdown

 ```

 - unnamed register
-  Vim fills this register with text deleted with the "d", "c", "s", "x" commands
+  Vim fills this register with text deleted with the “d”, “c”, “s”, “x” commands
-  or copied with the yank "y" command
+  or copied with the yank “y” command

 - Selection registers `quotestar quoteplus`
   Use these registers for storing and retrieving the selected text for the GUI.